Search

 Once you've passed all eligibility criteria, including a Security Check, you'll be offered a place at HMS Raleigh to commence your initial training.
 Allocation to a specific role within your chosen profession will occur during the latter part of initial training.

-Career progression
+Career Progression

-From responsibilities to pay, find out where this role can take you.
+From responsibilities to pay, find out where these roles can take you.